 How to Create a Marketplace: Build a Multi-Vendor Website

-Interested in creating an online marketplace?
+Interested in learning how to create an online marketplace?
 You’re in the right place, and your timing is impeccable: Online marketplaces are rising in popularity and success.
 The top 100 global marketplaces have more than doubled their gross merchandise value (GMV) since 2018, with projections that they will reach $3.832 trillion in 2024.

 This guide explores the fundamental steps to take to create a marketplace website from scratch.